-Should an agent / registered employee act against their client e.g. by diverting profits from the client to themselves, a signed consent form would not necessarily prevent the client pursuing damages.
+Should an agent or representative act against their client e.g. by diverting profits from their principal to themselves, a signed consent form would not necessarily prevent the client pursuing damages.

-Activity 7 Identifying conflict and breaches of fiduciary duty Review these scenarios (based on real events) and decide for each whether there is
+Activity 7 Identifying conflict and breaches of fiduciary duty

+Review these scenarios (based on real events) and decide for each whether there is:

 - a) a breach of fiduciary duty

-- b) a conflict of interests
+- b) a material conflict of interest

-- c) a breach of the Code
+- c) a breach of the REBA Code